4ae9b8/browserhacks/README.md

 1. Pick the hack you want
 2. Copy it into your stylesheet
-3. Add thes style you want between the braces
+3. Add the styles you want between the braces
 4. Enjoy the new styles for the browser you targeted!